Moving from outside Canada

 B.C. has reciprocal licence exchange agreements with:

-- Guernsey, Isle of Man, Jersey Ireland
+- Guernsey, Isle of Man, Jersey

 - Except former territories in Antilles: Aruba, Bonaire, Curacao, Saba, St. Eustatius, and St. Maarten.